hamburger

 This one’s pretty obvious.
 Ride safely and stay away from trouble so you can avoid making claims and hence be rewarded with a No Claim Bonus on every bike insurance renewal.

 Firstly, when you make a bike insurance claim, and it is cleared, there are two parts to the total claim payment made.
-One part is paid by us and other by you, your part is called an excess or a deductible.
+One part is paid by us, and the other by you; your part is called an excess or a deductible.
 It can be a combination of compulsory (which is compulsory of course) and voluntary.
 Voluntary one is the additional amount you choose to pay during a bike insurance claim, over and above the amount that we have set for you to pay (the compulsory one).
-Why do people choose voluntary deductible?
-People use it to bring down their two wheeler insurance premium.
+Why do people choose voluntary deductibles?
+People use it to bring down their two-wheeler insurance premiums.

 What is compulsory excess in two wheeler insurance?